-The Fund reported payables of \$5,894 to the FRS and \$1,102 to the HIS Program as of June 30, 2015, for legally required contributions to the plans.
+The Fund reported payables of \$5,947 to the FRS and \$1,102 to the HIS Program as of June 30, 2015, for legally required contributions to the plans.
 The payables are included in accrued expenses as a current liability in the Combined Statements of Net Position.

-Payable at June 30, 2015 FRS pension plan HIS Program pension plan Employer pension contribution payable for defined benefit plan participants Plus UAL employer contributions for FRS Investment Plan participants \$ 5,356 538 1,102 Total defined benefit pension expense payable at June 30, 2015 \$ 5,894 1,102
+Payable at June 30, 2015 pe FRS ension plan 1 HIS Program pension plan Employer pension contribution payable for defined benefit plan participants Employer UAL and HIS pension contribution payable for FRS investment plan participants 2 \$ 5,356 833 FRS investment plan participants 591 269 Total defined benefit pension expense payable at June 30, 2015 \$ 5,947 1,102